Dish

 Summary

-Made in the workshop of Guido di Benedetto Merlino around 1545, this is a high status piece of tin-glazed earthenware, known in Italy as maiolica.
-It is richly painted in the 'istoriato' (‘story painting’) style.
+Large dish, earthenware with tin-glaze (maiolica), made in the workshop of Guido di Benedetto Merlino, San Polo, Urbino, Italy, c.
+1545; this is a high status piece of tin-glazed earthenware, known in Italy as maiolica.
+It is richly painted in the 'istoriato' (‘story painting’ or ‘decorated with stories’) style.
 Cavalry bearing the Roman Republic’s SPQR banner dominate a scene full of incident, crowded with figures, faces glimpsed at all angles, discarded and broken weapons, wounded and dead men and horses.
 An inscription on the reverse translates as ‘How the Romans defeated the Samnites under the consulate of Valerius Corvinus.
 Made in the workshop of Guido di Merlino.
 See Titus Livius third deca [group of ten books] Chapter 23’.
-The subject is from the Roman author Livy’s (Titus Livius) The History of Rome, which was hugely important in the Renaissance revival of interest in Roman literature and history.
+The subject is from the Roman author Livy’s, History of Rome, which was hugely important in the Renaissance revival of interest in Roman literature and history.

 Full description